 People leave clues about their lives in many forms, including letters, photos, even emails.
 These items are created as people experience events, and record what they saw, heard and felt.
 They are called primary sources.

 Primary sources are the raw material of history.
 They are original, firsthand and often unedited and are created continually.
 Primary sources can be digital like a blog post, tweet or a Facebook profile.
-Primary sources are characterized by their content, regardless of their format.
+Primary sources are characterised by their content, regardless of their format.
 Historians and others study primary sources to discover what happened in the past.
 Primary sources can overturn generalisations about historical events.
 They can become iconic (Treaty of Waitangi) and can define a period of history and our understanding of it.

-A primary source is a record which has been:
+A primary source is a record which:

 Primary sources can be in many formats including: